 - 1. Public Works continues to lead and coordinate efforts to establish a sustainable regional water supply through integrated water management as demonstrated by the following accomplishments: - After a three-year development period and extended public review, the Los Angeles County Water Plan (CWP) was unanimously adopted by the Board of Supervisors on December 5, 2023.
-Implementation planning is in progress with a Water Resiliency Summit being planned in late April 2024.
-The Summit intends to convene Local, Regional, and State water leaders to discuss pathways forward and to launch CWP Task Forces. - 2.
-Public Works continues to lead the Safe, Clean Water (SCW) Program implementation.
+CWP Implementation kicked off with a Water Resiliency Summit held on April 29, 2024 where four Task Forces were launched.
+Over 100 members of the public have expressed interest in participating in the Task Forces and initial meetings are being conducted with the Task Force leads. - Public Works continues to lead the Safe, Clean Water (SCW) Program implementation.
 The SCW Program provides local, dedicated funding to increase water supply, improve water quality, enhance communities, and protect public health in Los Angeles County.
 Accomplishments include: - Steering Committees commenced the development of year 5 Stormwater Investment Plans, which involved assessing new proposals.
-Currently, Steering Committees are in the process of evaluating 20 new Infrastructure Program projects, 4 scientific studies, and 5 project concepts.
-In addition to these new proposals, Steering Committees are also reviewing ongoing projects and modified projects for potential inclusion in forthcoming Stormwater Investment Plans. - Starting in March, the Water Foundation initiated the development and administration of a grants program focused on public education and community engagement as part of the Safe, Clean Water Program. - 3.
+Currently, Steering Committees are in the process of evaluating 20 Infrastructure Program projects, 4 scientific studies, and 5 project concepts.
+In addition to these proposals, Steering Committees are also reviewing ongoing projects and modified projects for potential inclusion in forthcoming Stormwater Investment Plans. - In March, the Water Foundation initiated the development and administration of a grants program focused on public education and community engagement as part of the Safe, Clean Water Program.
+The Grants Program will support education and community engagement efforts related to stormwater and urban runoff capture within the LA County Flood Control District.
+The Grants Program is in the early development stages and is expected to formally launch in September 2024.
+Eligible parties are encouraged to apply for funding and participate in one of two Zoom public input sessions scheduled in July 2024. - 3.
 Public Works continues to lead the internal County Working Group (Group) to develop and implement each annual expenditure plan and carry out MS4 Permit activities.
 Investment of Municipal Program (local return) funds from the SCW Program's Regional Programs funds continue to be used to design and develop new multi-benefit projects.